alejandroge/react-tic-tac-toe/README.md

 This is the code I made for the classic game TicTacToe

-Currently it only work for two people plating in the same web browser.
+Currently it only works for two people playing in the same web browser.

 ## TODO:
 1. Display the location for each move in the format (col, row) in the move history list